DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 **Why is this topic important**
 * Awareness helps to avoid violation of legal and ethical requirements
 * Early identification of processes that may be time-consuming ensures project progress
-* Document central policies and central documents for later reference
+* Collect information about central policies and central documents for later reference

 Questions in this chapter address the following aspects: